wprashed/cart-reminder-timer/README.md

-# Cart Reminder Timer for WooCommerce
+# Dealicious - Cart Reminder Timer for WooCommerce

-A powerful WooCommerce plugin that reduces cart abandonment and boosts conversions with an interactive countdown timer and automatic time-limited discounts.
+A WooCommerce plugin that reduces cart abandonment and boosts conversions with an interactive countdown timer and automatic time-limited discounts.

 ## Table of Contents